eric-thelin/volvocars-campaign-test/README.md

 docker-compose up -d --build
 ```

+**Note:**
+The `--build` flag is also need whenever you want to update the test Docker
+image after modifying any of the source code, including test sources,
+configuration and npm dependencies.

 ## Final thoughts

 I noticed a strange thing when accessing the campaign page from the automated